kirstymcnaught/OptiKeyWiki/Supported-eye-trackers.md

 OptiKey is designed to be used with an eye tracker, but you do not need one.

-If you have an eye tracker which isn't yet fully supported, you may be able to use mouse emulation to control OptiKey ([see this page](Using-mouse-emulation.md)).
+If you have an eye tracker which isn't yet fully supported, you may be able to use [mouse emulation](Using-mouse-emulation.md) to control OptiKey.

-You can also control OptiKey with a standard mouse, or webcam ([see this page](https://github.com/JuliusSweetland/OptiKey/wiki/Using-webcams)) if you want to try it out.
+You can also control OptiKey with a standard mouse, or [use a webcam](https://github.com/JuliusSweetland/OptiKey/wiki/Using-webcams) if you want to try it out.

 Adding full support for new eye trackers may be possible - if you have an unsupported tracker then get in touch and I will see what I can do: [optikeyfeedback@gmail.com](mailto:optikeyfeedback@gmail.com)